ICICLE-ai/SMART-COMPILER/README.md

 **Summary**: This section covers setting up the Smart Compiler as an MCP tool, configuring environment variables, connecting with Cursor or Claude Desktop, verifying server deployment, generating code snippets, profiling code, and exploring advanced use cases with larger datasets.

-## Using Smart Compiler as a Monitoring Tools Provider
+## Using Smart Compiler as a REST Service

-This section explains how to deploy the Smart Compiler as a monitoring tool by enabling its REST API for profiling tasks.
+This section explains how to deploy the Smart Compiler as part of monitoring environment by enabling its REST API for compiler tasks.

 ### Environment Setup for REST API
 Configure the environment variables in `local.server.env` and enable the REST API.